American philosophy: Founders' religion

-Thomas Paine, the English intellectual, pamphleteer, and revolutionary who wrote Common Sense and Rights of Man was an influential promoter of Enlightenment political ideas in America, though he was not a philosopher.
-Common Sense, which has been described as "the most incendiary and popular pamphlet of the entire revolutionary era", provides justification for the American revolution and independence from the British Crown.
-Though popular in 1776, historian Pauline Maier cautions that, "Paine's influence was more modest than he claimed and than his more enthusiastic admirers assume."
+English deist pamphleteer and revolutionary Thomas Paine (1737–1809) wrote Common Sense (1776), The American Crisis, and Rights of Man (1791).
+Common Sense justified the Revolution and was "the most incendiary and popular pamphlet of the entire revolutionary era".
+Though popular in 1776, historian Pauline Maier cautions "Paine's influence was more modest than he claimed and than his more enthusiastic admirers assume."
+Largely due to his advocacy for deism, Paine died in obscurity.